Olympiacos F.C. honours

-This article is about Olympiacos F.C. honours.
-Historically, Olympiacos is the most successful football club in Greece with seventy-nine major domestic trophies, since no Greek football club has won any official major international title.
-Actually, they have won a record forty seven League titles, more than half of the total titles, a record twenty-eight Greek Cups and a record four Greek Super Cups.
+Olympiacos F.C. is the most successful football club in Greece with eighty-one (81) major domestic trophies.
+Actually, they have won a record forty-eight League (48) titles, more than half of the total titles, a record twenty-nine (29) Greek Cups and a record four (4) Greek Super Cups.

-Olympiacos has won more championships (47) than all the others Greek teams combined (39).
+For the honours of the Youth Sector, see Olympiacos F.C.
+Youth Academy Honours.